• Skip to main content

 Summer Elopements in Colorado

 Colorado summers can be just as frustrating as our crazy weather winters.
-But for a lot of people the perks of a summer elopement outweigh the few things that can happen.
+But for a lot of people, the perks of a summer elopement outweigh the few things that can happen.
 Colorado’s alpine wildflowers are a site to see.
 You’re sure to see them on most of our backcountry trails and roads between the months of May (depending on snow) and September (depending on snow).
 Summer elopements mean you can 4×4 to the top of mountain passes and to some of the most remote locations in the world.
 The summer in Colorado is perfect for hiking elopements and backpacking.
-If you’re a water lover than summer time is best.
-The alpine lakes will be thawing and the rivers will be flowing.
+If you’re a water lover then summer is best.
+The alpine lakes will be thawed and the rivers flowing.

 A few things to be mindful of in the summer is one; our afternoon thunderstorms in the mountains.
-The consensus is to the peak and turning around by noon.
+The consensus is to be to the peak and turn around by noon.
 Because anytime after that it’s likely for thunderstorms and lightning, and you do not want to be caught in lightning above tree line.

 Spring Elopements in Colorado